 Figure 5 shows the nondimensional roughness length for several fetches as a function of wind speed.
-There is similar behavior for all fetches.
-The peak roughness, however, shifts to higher wind speeds with increasing fetch, which corresponds to the further development of the wave field with increasing fetch.
-At low wind speeds, the Charnock coefficient is within the estimates from the San Clemente Ocean Probing Experiment (SCOPE; Edson and Fairall, 1998) and Taylor and Yelland (2000).
-At high wind speeds, our results are within the Powell et al. (2003) error ranges for wind speeds up to 50 ms^{-1} .
-It is also interesting that the roughness reaches a minimum at high wind speeds for the 10 m fetch.
-This suggests that the roughness coefficient for field fetches is similar, but shifted, at the lower wind speeds.
-If this is indeed the case, air-flow separation effects would be unable to cause the reduction of the drag coefficient at high wind speeds as seen in the data of Powell et al. (2003) because a reduction in the drag coefficient requires a decreasing roughness coefficient.
+There is similar behavior for all fetches, while the peak roughness, however, shifts to higher wind speeds with decreasing fetch.
+At low wind speeds, the Charnock coefficient is within the estimates found from the San Clemente Ocean Probing Experiment (SCOPE; Edson and Fairall 1998) and Taylor and Yelland (2000).
+At high wind speeds, our results are within the Powell et al. (2003) error ranges for wind speeds up to 50 m s^{-1} .
+It is also interesting that the roughness for the 10-m fetch decreases less sharply at high wind speeds.
+Since the behaviour of field and laboratory fetches is similar, Fig. 5 suggests that the roughness length coefficient for field fetches decreases more than that for laboratory fetches at high winds.
+If this is indeed the case, air-flow separation effects could partially explain the relative drag coefficients of Powell et al. (2003) and Donelan et al. (2004).
+Nevertheless, this model also suggests that air-flow separation effects are unable to cause the reduction of the drag coefficient at high wind speeds as seen in the data of Powell et al. (2003), because a reduction in the drag coefficient implies a sharply decreasing roughness length coefficient.